microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 2. Producing higher quality through collaboration
 3. Creating ownership through equal contribution

-Pair programming is simply one way to achieve these results.
-We present Red Team Testing (RTT) as a different programming method that takes the same principles but uses some of the advantages that virtual work methods provide.
+Pair programming is one way to achieve these results.
+Red Team Testing (RTT) is an alternate programming method that uses the same principles but with some of the advantages that virtual work methods provide.

 ## Red Team Testing